I vividly remember my first Mother’s Day as a stepmom. I felt left-out, unappreciated, and disappointed.

 It seemed entirely unfair that I would help to raise my stepdaughter and wouldn’t receive recognition for that contribution from so many in my life.
 I could perform many of the same tasks as a “real mom,” but still, Mother’s Day was reserved for them instead of me.

 Even though I can still remember how deeply it hurt, I have gained so much perspective since that first holiday.
 I want to share my very best tips for navigating your first Mother’s Day as a stepmom to help you have a more peaceful and heartwarming day than I did all those years ago.

 6 Tips for your First Mother’s Day as a Stepmom

 1. Stepmother’s Day is the Sunday after Mother’s Day

-For stepmoms who help raise their stepchildren and want to celebrate with them and be recognized by them on Mother’s Day, that’s a really disappointing reality.
+For stepmoms married to fathers who help raise their stepchildren and want to celebrate with them and be recognized by them on Mother’s Day, that’s a really disappointing reality.

 It means that they’ll never see their stepchildren on Mother’s Day.
 There will likely be no mimosa brunch, bear hugs, or even a phone call.